There are three ways to negotiate: play hardball, work for a good, fair deal, or manage the situation and be willing to walk away.

 When do you use which technique?

 In a very transactional situation, where the relationship between parties doesn’t matter, trying to get the absolute best deal is not a problem.
 In fact, it’s probably the right approach.
 For example, when you’re buying a car, it’s a transaction.
-The dealer’s trying to get the most money out of you, and you’re going to try to get the most money out of the dealer.
+The dealer’s trying to get the most money out of you, and you’re going to try to get the best deal that you can.

 When the relationship between the two parties negotiating is an essential part of the deal, then this approach almost never works.
 It destroys trust.
 It creates hard feelings.
 It puts people in bad situations.

 Take, for example, when you’re negotiating with a future employer or an employee you’re making an offer to.
 Simply put, that relationship is important, it’s essential to the employment.
-For that reason, it would be a lack of prudence for an employee to come in and try to squeeze every single penny out of an employer.
+For that reason, it would not be prudent for an employee to come in and try to squeeze every single penny out of an employer.
 It sets the tone wrong from the very beginning.
 At the same time, it would be inappropriate for the employer to try to take advantage of an employee and give them a low-ball offer.

 What’s important is for the two parties to sit down, share information, and discuss what’s needed to be successful.
-Together, they need to craft something that is reasonable, makes sense, and is open and transparent.
+Together, both sides need to craft something that is reasonable, makes sense, and is open and transparent.

 Option 3: Be Willing to Walk Away